7 Things 1998 Can Teach You About Email Marketing

 With great risk comes great reward — and when Kathleen and Joe ask “do you think we should meet?” they’re taking a pretty decent risk.
 What if the other says ‘no’?
 What if he’s not what she expects?
-Audiences are naturally attracted to those things that break the mold and do things a bit different.
+Audiences are naturally attracted to those things that break the mold and do things a bit differently.
 Use partial segments of your list to test the effectiveness of new strategies.
 Take a little risk, test it and review the results — you may find new patterns and strategies that will pay off hugely when distributed to your entire audience.

 5. Start a Conversation

-Kathleen and Joe both take their conversations to friends and coworkers beyond their inbox.
+Kathleen and Joe both take their conversations to friends and coworkers beyond their inboxes.
 Make your message something that subscribers want to share — whether online or off.
 Aim to start conversations around a subject — be a thought leader and invite others to engage with your brand for more discussion.

 6. Make Them Crave More